Marcell Ozuna Preview, Player Props: Braves vs. Giants

 - Ozuna is hitting .266 with 19 doubles, 28 home runs and 45 walks.

+- In 22.3% of his games this season, he has hit a home run, and 6.2% of his trips to the plate.

-- In 36.0% of his games this season, Ozuna has tallied at least one RBI.
-In 18 of those games (16.2%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in six contests.
+- In 40 games this year (35.7%), Ozuna has picked up an RBI, and in 18 of those games (16.1%) he had two or more.
+He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.